-When she ate the centipedes, Nakayama combusted on the water world and she exhumed herself from the mountain on the Hurricane Planet.
+When she ate the centipedes, Nakayama combusted on the water-world and exhumed herself from the red mountain on the Hurricane Planet.
 She brushed dust from her lab-coat.

 The planet opened a mouth beside her.
 “You traitor!
 Nemo ate my arm.
 My own arm!”

 “You can build billions of arms.”

 “That’s not the point!
 Your islanders are too traitorous to trust.”

 “Why?
 Because they didn’t immediately submit?”
 Nakayama straightened.
 “The humans we’ve made don’t belong to us.
 You’d learn more about humanity by watching from afar than you could possessing people like puppets.”

 “Eecht.”
 Dunes grew as the whole planet contracted and wrinkled its sandy skin.
 “This was a waste of time.
 Let’s leave.”